 This test is done as a baseline so that we can better monitor your memory and see how or if it is changing from year to year, which will help with an early diagnosis and/or treatment, and determine if it is just regular aging.

 Because memory loss is very different for everyone, and there are different medicines, knowing your particular pattern of deficits will help find the right treatment.
-This testing will take from 3 to 4 hours.
+These neurological tests take from 3 to 4 hours.

 MRI (Magnetic Resonance Imaging)